Key takeaways

 Who take insulin or other medications that lower blood sugar

-Who take medications that don’t mix well with alcohol (e.g. antidepressants, opioids, sleep aids)
+Who take medications that don’t mix well with alcohol (e.g., antidepressants, opioids, sleep aids)

 How long after taking tirzepatide can you drink alcohol?

-There’s no specific waiting period required between your last tirzepatide injection and having a drink.
-However, since tirzepatide stays in the body for a long time (it has a half-life of about five days), it takes about 20 days for the medication to fully clear your system.
+Since tirzepatide stays in the body for a long time (it has a half-life of about five days), it takes about 20 days for the medication to fully clear your system.
 If you’re wondering when it’s safe to start drinking after stopping tirzepatide, talk to your healthcare provider.

-If you’ve just started tirzepatide or recently increased your dose, you might be more sensitive to alcohol — especially if you’re experiencing the increase in side effects that often accompany a dosage increase.
-Pay attention to how you feel, and talk to your healthcare provider before drinking, especially if you’ve been experiencing side effects.
+If you’ve just started tirzepatide or recently increased your dose, you might be more sensitive to alcohol — especially if you’re experiencing the side effects that often accompany a dosage adjustment.

 How to approach alcohol consumption on tirzepatide